isabella232/asset-compute.en/help/api.md

 ## Registration {#register}

-Each client of the Asset Compute service - a unique Adobe Developer console project subscribed to the service - must [register](#register-request) first before being able to make processing requests.
+Each client of the [!DNL Asset Compute service] - a unique [!DNL Adobe Developer Console] project subscribed to the service - must [register](#register-request) before making processing requests.
 The registration step returns the unique event journal which is required to retrieve the asynchronous events from rendition processing.

 At the end of its lifecycle, a client can [unregister](#unregister-request).

 ### Register request {#register-request}

-This API call sets up an Asset Compute client and provides the event journal URL.
+This API call sets up an [!DNL Asset Compute] client and provides the event journal URL.
 This is an idempotent operation and only needs to be called once for each client.
-It can be called again to retrieve the journal URL again.
+It can be called again to retrieve the journal URL.

 | Parameter                | Value                                                |
 |--------------------------|------------------------------------------------------|